Leto: Family and attributes

 Leto is the daughter of the Titans Phoebe and Coeus.
-Her sister is Asteria, who is, by the Titan Perses, the mother of Hecate.

 Leto is also sometimes called the daughter of Coeus with no mother specified.
-The island of Kos, in the southeast Aegean, is claimed to be her birthplace.
+The island of Kos, in the southeast Aegean Sea, is claimed to be her birthplace.
 However, Diodorus Siculus states clearly that Leto was born in Hyperborea and not in Kos.

-Both sisters captured Zeus' heart; first Leto, and then Asteria, who caught his attention after Leto had already been impregnated with his twins.
-Unlike Leto, Asteria did not reciprocate his love.
+Her sister is Asteria, who is, by the Titan Perses, the mother of Hecate.
+Both sisters captured Zeus's heart; first Leto, and then Asteria, who caught his attention after Leto had already been impregnated with his twins.
+Unlike Leto, Asteria did not reciprocate his love and escaped his advances by transforming herself into a bird and then a wandering island, later renamed Delos.

+In Homeric texts, Leto is shown standing next to Zeus in the absence of Hera almost in the manner of a married wife, and not just one mistress among the many.

 Hesiod describes Leto as "always mild, kind to men and to the deathless gods, mild from the beginning," the gentlest goddess in all Olympus.
 Plato also makes references to Leto's softness when trying to link etymologically her name to the word ἐθελήμονα ("willing", i.e. to assist those asking for her help), as well as λεῖον ("mild").
 Next to Demeter, Leto was the most celebrated mother of the ancient world.

 Hesiod describes Leto as "dark-gowned" and the Orphic Hymn 35 to Leto describes her as "dark-veiled" and "goddess who gave birth to twins" (θεός διδυματόκος).
 In the Homeric Hymn to Apollo, she is described as golden-haired.